Shlomi-Lantser/Multi-Proccessing-Stack/readme.txt

 # Description

-In this project we implemented a stack of strings to put it on our server , the server supports multiprocessing by using `fcntl()` file lock method. the server store the stack that we implemented and every client has it own proccess.
+In this project we implemented a stack of strings to put it on our server , the server supports multithread by POSIX mutex. the server store the stack that we implemented and every client has it own thread.
-The client sending command to the server that changing the stack to all the other clients , the `fcntl()` file lock method inspectoring that every method of the stack will be preformed by only one proccess (client).
+The client sending command to the server that changing the stack to all the other clients , the mutex inspectoring that every method of the stack will be preformed by only one thread (client).
+Every stack change is implemented with our own malloc that using sbrk().

 # Diagram of the communication :